|Page 1 of 50:|| |

 An ideal action-comedy/adventure if there ever was one; in this entertaining third installment archaeologist Ford must travel to Italy to try and rescue his estranged father.
 However, the rescue mission soon turns into a historic quest as he seeks out the Holy Grail, once again finds himself battling Hitler's Nazis, and again encounters dangerous perils every step of the way.
 Follows basically the same formula as Raiders of the Lost Ark, but Connery is an added bonus as Ford's father and the two make a perfect duo.
-A good blend of elements as the film provides lots of exciting, cliffhanger style action/stunts, memorable lines, and genuine humor, but the relationship between the two leads is what really gives it stability.
+A good blend of elements as the film provides lots of exciting, cliffhanger action scenes/stunts, memorable lines, and genuine humor, but the relationship between the two leads is what really gives it stability.
 Lots of fun. ***½